LeBron James Blasts Donald Trump For Disinviting Eagles, Says No Teams Want To Visit White House

 When LeBron James speaks his mind about social issues, he speaks from the heart.
 LeBron James has come out on various occasions to dismiss what Donald Trump has had to say.

-LeBron James’ follow-up comments after mentioning that the Cleveland Cavaliers and Golden State Warriors would not be visiting the White House is guaranteed to illicit a response from the president.
+LeBron James’ follow-up comments after mentioning that the Cleveland Cavaliers and Golden State Warriors would not be visiting the White House are guaranteed to illicit a response from the president.

 “As long as he’s in office, then the communication and things like that are going to continue to happen.
 It’s a lot of things that we believe in as Americans that we don’t feel that he’s for.
 There are a lot of people that believe that he’s not for the people or doing things that’s right by the people.”